Genova (2008 film): Plot

-Following the death of his wife in a car accident, a college professor decides to teach English Literature at a university in Genova, Italy.
+Following the death of his wife, Marianne, in a car accident, Joe, a university lecturer, decides to teach English Literature at a university in Genova, Italy.
 Joe is accompanied by his two daughters, 16-year-old Kelly and 10-year-old Mary.
-The trio occupies a flat in the crowded Genova streets and soon adapt to the local way of life, taking day trips to the beach and hiring an Italian tutor in musical composition.
+The trio occupies a flat in the crowded Genova streets and soon adapt to the local way of life, taking day trips to the beach and hiring an Italian tutor in piano playing.

-Kelly falls in love with local Italian teenage boy and begins dating him, surreptitiously without her father's knowledge.
+Kelly falls in love with local Italian teenage boy and begins dating him, without her father's knowledge.
 Mary remains close to her father and still deals with painful memories of her mother's death.
 Mary was directly responsible for the accident and remains haunted by her image.

 Joe, while enjoying life in Genova, has to deal with the demands of being a single parent while also balancing his re-emergent love life.
 One romantic interest is Barbara, a colleague at the university with whom he shared a brief romantic relationship back at Harvard when both were students.
 Barbara tries to get close to the family, helping with translation and their day-to-day needs in Genova, but beginning to intrude in their private lives.
 Another romantic interest is a young Italian student in Joe's literature class.
 She is brash and idealistic and quickly makes her intentions known to the professor.

 Joe makes a lunch date with the Italian student, spurning the much older Barbara.
 Kelly gets into a fight with her Italian boyfriend and is forced to hitch a ride home from the beach.
 Meanwhile, Mary is left to walk home alone due to Kelly's tardiness and instead follows an apparition of her late mother across a busy intersection, causing another car crash and almost getting killed.
 The movie ends with the two daughters beginning their studies at a local Italian secondary school, eager to start a new chapter as a family in Genova.